 Ladies tailor

-Kiev, September 29, 1941.
-The last hours of the life of an old Jewish tailor and his family before their execution in the ravine of Babi Yar.
+Kiev, 29 September 1941.
+The last hours of life for an old Jewish tailor and his family before their execution in the ravine of Babi Yar.

 Spell Your Name

-On September 29 and 30, 1941, 33,771 Jews are shot at Babi Yar by the Nazi extermination commandos.
-In the months that followed, some 100,000 people – Jews, Gypsies, resistance fighters, prisoners of the Red Army – were murdered there.
-While the survivors speak, the director scrutinizes the reactions of today’s Ukrainians who take note of these testimonies, of their history.
+On 29 and 30 September 1941, 33,771 Jews were shot at Babi Yar by the Nazi extermination commandos.
+In the following months, some 100,000 people – Jews, Gypsies, resistance fighters, prisoners of the Red Army – were murdered there.
+While the survivors speak, the director scrutinizes the reactions of today’s Ukrainians who take knowledge of these testimonies, of their history.

-In the presence of Mark Edwards, producer, USC Shoah Foundation Institute for Visual History and Education.
+With producer Mark Edwards, USC Shoah Foundation Institute for Visual History and Education.

 Register on the Memorial website